tradingview/rest_integrations_docs/source/data/Symbol_info.rst

    :alt: Symbol Info Tab
    :align: center

-Also, symbol name, description, type, and the exchange name are displayed in *Symbol Search* and on the symbol legend.
+A symbol name, description, type, and exchange name are also displayed in the *Symbol Search* panel and a chart legend.

 Symbol groups
 ..............